Close Menu

 Founded in 2022, Slate Auto is taking a different approach than pretty much any other automaker.
 The company is targeting the extreme low-end of the market with a bare-bones electric truck that is expected to start in the mid-$20,000s.
 Customers will be able to customize the truck in various ways for more money, including adding an SUV conversion kit for around $5,000.

 The company originally planned to price the truck around $27,000, and shortly after it emerged from stealth in 2025 was promoting a starting price of “under $20,000” with the federal tax credit applied.
-Final pricing is now coming in June, according to the company.
+Final pricing is now coming in June, as reported by the company.

 Slate Auto has drawn a fair amount of interest even with the loss of the federal tax credit.
 The company has racked up more than 160,000 refundable reservations for its EV.
 The company recently said that it tapped Faricy as its new CEO in part to get working on converting these reservations into paid orders.
 Slate’s also spending a few hundred million dollars renovating a former printing factory in Indiana where it plans to build the EVs.